10. Execution threads

 }

-- line 6: same as above, but without a transaction
+- line 6: same but without transaction

-- Line 8: to delete all items
+- line 8: to delete all articles

 using System.Collections.Generic;